jamesgarriss/onering/generation/endurance-hope.md

 * Hobbits = 16 + Heart
 * Woodmen = 20 + Heart

 During combat, heros lose endurance point to blows.
 Endurance can also be lost due to strenuous effort and other physical harm.
-When endurance drops to the same level as fatique, then the hero is [weary](weary-miserable-wounded.md).
+When Endurance drops to the same level (or lower) as his Fatique, then the hero is [Weary](weary-miserable-wounded.md).

+If Endurance drops to 0, then the hero is exhausted and drops unconscious.

 ## Hope